No. 18: Roman Gabriel

 SI cover, 1970.

-The 11 seasons he spent in Los Angeles – plus five more in Philadelphia – included three Pro Bowls and the 1969 NFL Most Valuable Players Award.
-He was also runner-up for the honors to Johnny Unitas in ’67)
+In his 11 seasons he spent in Los Angeles, plus five more in Philadelphia, Gabriel made three Pro Bowls and was the 1969 NFL Most Valuable Players Award, having finished runner-up for the honors to Johnny Unitas in ’67.

-At the time, it didn’t seem to matter much that Roman Ildonzo Gabriel Jr. would be the first NFL quarterback of Filipino-American descent.
-It just made it more exotic for anyone who realized it.
+At the time, it didn’t seem such a big deal that Roman Ildonzo Gabriel Jr., was also the first NFL quarterback of Filipino-American descent.

 Gabriel, from a small city in North Carolina named Wilmington, said he found L.A. “a lot for me to swallow.
 For a few years I was pretty wild, out every night and waking up in a different place every morning.
 I finally realized that kind of life wasn’t getting me anywhere.”

-Allen told him to send the check back.
-He did.
-Allen promised him a $32,000 salary for the 1967 season, and one for $100,000 when he retires.
-Gabriel believed him.
+Allen told Gabriel to send the check back.
+Gabriel did when Allen promised him a $32,000 salary for the 1967 season, and a $100,000 bonus when he retires.
+Gabriel believed him, but even more, was content with the starting job with the Rams officially.

-Gabriel and the Rams found their groove with two division titles in 1967 (11-1-2) and ’69 (11-3) under Allen.
-Gabriel was also known as a fantastic short-yardage runner, piling up 28 rushing touchdowns – most in franchise history by a quarterback.
+After a 8-6 finish in ’66, Gabriel and the Rams found a groove with two division titles in 1967 (11-1-2) and ’69 (11-3) under Allen.
+Gabriel was also emerging as a fantastic short-yardage runner, piling up 28 rushing touchdowns – most in franchise history by a quarterback.
 His 22 rushing TDs from 1966 to 1972 were more than any of the team’s running backs.

-In Gabriel’s 1969 MVP season, he led the Rams on an 11-game win streak to start the season, threw for 2,549 yards, 24 touchdowns and only seven interceptions.
+Finishing second in the NFL’s Coastal Division in ’68, the ’69 season started with an 11-game win streak, longest in franchise history.
+Gabriel’s MVP season saw him throw for 2,549 yards, 24 touchdowns and only seven interceptions.
 He also ran for five touchdowns and 156 yards, tops for any quarterback.
+Again, a heart-breaking playoff loss to Minnesota ended that season.

 From the 1969 Sears Christmas Wish Book catalogue, one could get a sweatshirt and a poster of Roman Gabriel (top left), representing the Rams.
 (From BeautyOfAGame.substack.com)

-In Week 13 of the 1970 season, the Rams made their first Monday Night Football appearance in the Coliseum, which was the first season for this prime-time TV package — but it had to be blacked out in L.A., and it had a 9 p.m. kickoff.
+In Week 13 of the 1970 season, the Rams made their first Monday Night Football appearance in the Coliseum.
+It was ABC’s first season for this prime-time TV package — but the game was blacked out in L.A., and it had a 9 p.m. kickoff.
 Despite throwing for 334 yards, Gabriel rallied the Rams from a 21-6 deficit, scoring 17 in the fourth quarter, but they lost 28-23 to Detroit, leaving them just behind the Lions in the NFC wildcard spot with one game left.

-That may have been Gabriel’s NFL script — always close, but just not enough.
+That may have been Gabriel’s NFL script — always close, but just not enough — even if during that run, the Rams were 41-14-4 with Gabriel running the offense from ’67 to ’70.

-Allen was gone by 1971, and injuries affected Gabriel.
-The Rams lost to Allen’s Washington Redskins 31-24 in a key Monday night game where an interception killed the Rams’ chances.
+Allen was gone by 1971, and knee injuries limited Gabriel.
+The Rams lost to Allen’s Washington Redskins 31-24 in a key Monday night game where an interception thrown by Gabriel and returned for a touchdown killed the Rams’ chances.

-After a 6-7-1 season in ’72 with coach Tommy Prothro, where Gabriel’s consecutive games played streak of 89 over eight seasons finally ended, the Rams decided to not only swap out their head coach (for Chuck Knox) but also their quarterback (for John Hadl and James Harris).
+During a 6-7-1 season in ’72 with coach Tommy Prothro, Gabriel’s consecutive games played streak of 89 over eight seasons finally ended.
+The Rams decided to not only swap out their head coach (for Chuck Knox) but also their quarterback (for John Hadl and James Harris).

-In 1972, his first in Philadelphia and wearing No. 5, Gabriel was the league’s Comeback Player of the Year, overcoming knee and arm issues.
-He threw for a league-best 3,219 yards and 23 touchdowns (with high marks of 270 completions in 460 attempts), all career highs, even though the Eagles went 5-8-1.
+Gabriel switched to No. 5 in Philadelphia, won the league’s Comeback Player of the Year, overcame knee and arm issues, and threw for a league-best 3,219 yards and 23 touchdowns (with high marks of 270 completions in 460 attempts).
+All were career highs even though the Eagles went 5-8-1.
 He retired in 1977 wearing No. 18 his last two seasons.

 A 1970 Topps poster insert with its NFL trading cards.
 Which looks really nothing like Roman Gabriel.
 But if you were a kid in L.A. and this was in your pack, you taped it onto your school notebook.

-The Rams’ franchise, going back to 1937 in Cleveland, and had more than 40 quarterbacks play in 10-or-more games, and had Pro Football Hall of Famers like Norm Van Brocklin, Bob Waterfield and Kurt Warner call signals, still has Gabriel as the career leader for touchdown passes (154), passes attempted (3,313), and wins by a starting quarterback (74, against 39 losses and six ties.
+The Rams’ franchise, going back to 1937 in Cleveland, has had more than 40 quarterbacks play in 10-or-more games — including Pro Football Hall of Famers like Norm Van Brocklin, Bob Waterfield and Kurt Warner.
+Gabriel still has the career leader for touchdown passes (154), passes attempted (3,313), and wins by a starting quarterback (74, against 39 losses and six ties.
 Jim Everett (1986-1993) next closest in wins at 46.

-Of those 74 wins, only Hall of Famer Fran Tarkenton had more during that time period.
+Of those 74 wins, only Hall of Famer Fran Tarkenton had more in the NFL during that time period.

 Gabriel also played more games at quarterback – 130 – than anyone in franchise history.
 More than Everett (107 from 1986 to ’93) or Van Brocklin (104 from 1949 to ’57) or Warner (53 from 1998 to ’03).
 Or Joe Namath (four, in 1977).

 Gabriel’s 1,146 career rushing yards are the most by any Rams quarterback.
-They also rank No. 38 on the franchise list.
+It also ranks No. 38 on the franchise list.

 Gabriel was one of the few QBs of his era with a positive TD-to-INT ration (201 to 149).